Apple Cinnamon Granola

 All I can do right now, I suppose, is hold them, love them, sit around the breakfast table with them and let them be little boys.
 Let them be silly.
 Let them get yogurt on their faces and granola on the floor, because there’s bigger things out there.
 Things that kisses and band-aids and “just one more snack mom” can’t fix.
 So for now, snacks…

-And for the time being, if it’s granola clusters that make them happy, it’s granola clusters they’ll get!
+Not to mention, it has lots of crunchy clusters, which is what my boys beg for.
+That is why I make Maple Brown Sugar Granola Clusters and Coconut Chia Granola Clusters.
+Because if it’s granola clusters that get them to eat their yogurt for breakfast, it’s granola clusters they’ll get!
 I mean, I’m sure they’d prefer Caramel Apple Cheesecake No-Churn Ice Cream for their apple fix, but any time they request something healthy, I’m all over it.
 I mean, they do love Cauli-Tots.

 - Whole Wheat Apple Pumpkin Muffins